oxidaan/zqloader/README.md

 It therefore ignores any BASIC when processing a TAP or TZX file, except trying to find the CLEAR and USR adresses in it.
 **Of course with a snapshot it can still load any BASIC program.**

 * It cannot load games that have any kind of copy protection.
 Or does any loading without BASIC.
 Eg *Horace and the Spiders* does some additional loading after Machine code started.
-ZXloader cannot possible know where this extra datablock needs to go.
+ZQloader cannot possible know where this extra datablock needs to go.
 Same for headerless: ZQloader does not know where to put these. **Of course these games can be loaded without problem using a Z80 snapshot.**
+In general it only works when the BASIC loader has exactly one USR xxxxx statement and the number of LOAD "" CODE matches the actual found number of blocks.

 * The file associations when set for Windows is not working very well.
 In Windows I'd like to have an explorer contect menu entry for TAP/Z80/TZX files `Load with ZQ-Loader`.
 This sometimes works, sometimes not, not sure.
 The installer was made with the 'Visual Studio Windows Installer Projects' extension.
 This tool is really wobbly imho.